KYC Verification

 If

-is present: Open the external KYC provider URL in a new tab (not same window).
+redirectURLis present: Open the external KYC provider URL in a new tab (not same window).
 This is required for third-party cookie handling.
 The user will complete verification on the provider's platform, then you should start polling for status updates. -

 If

-is present and non-empty: Display the KYC form to the user using the field definitions provided.
+fieldsis present and non-empty: Display the KYC form to the user using the field definitions provided.
 The form uses FieldSetType structure.
-Once completed, usesubmitKYCData
+Once completed, usesubmitKYCDatato submit the form data. -

 If both

-to check for status updates.
+redirectURLandfieldsare null/empty: Start pollingrequestKYCVerificationto check for status updates.
 The KYC process is being handled asynchronously. -

 If

-is present: Display the error message to the user and stop the KYC process.
+errorMessageis present: Display the error message to the user and stop the KYC process.

 Step 2: Submit KYC Data (Form-Based Flow Only)

-This step is only used when requestKYCVerification
+This step is only used when requestKYCVerification returns fields.
+If you received a redirectURL, skip this step and use polling instead.

-After the user completes the form, submit the collected data using user.submitKYCData
+After the user completes the form, submit the collected data using user.submitKYCData.

 Important Implementation Notes: